shreyask5/LUMEX-AI/README.md

 // Start navigation with a goal window.lumaNav.start('get to the other side of the box');

-// After completing each step Gemini instructs window.lumaNav.updateStep([0, 2], 'moved 2 steps right');
+// After completing each step the assistant instructs window.lumaNav.updateStep([0, 2], 'moved 2 steps right');
 window.lumaNav.updateStep([4, 2], 'moved 4 steps forward');
 window.lumaNav.updateStep([4, 0], 'moved 2 steps left');